Cavity-induced quantum droplets: Introduction

-When a three-dimensional Bose-Einstein condensate (BEC) is placed in an optical cavity, the Dicke model of cavity QED is realized \cite{dicke1954coherence,nagy2010dicke}.
-A transverse pump beam off-resonantly drives internal transitions of the atoms \cite{baumann2010dicke}.
-The quantum states of the cavity and the atoms are strongly coupled by the scattering of the pump photons into the cavity and the repeated scattering of the cavity photons by the atoms \cite{mivehvar2021cavity}.
-For strong enough coupling, the cavity mediates a long-range effective atom-atom interaction which triggers a self-organization and the Dicke quantum phase transition \cite{nagy2010dicke,dicke1954coherence,emary2003chaos} together with a softening of a roton-like mode of the atom gas \cite{mottl2012roton}. \\
+When a three-dimensional BEC is placed in an optical cavity, the Dicke model of cavity QED is realized \cite{dicke1954coherence,nagy2010dicke,baumann2010dicke}.
+A transverse pump beam off-resonantly drives internal atomic transitions.
+The quantum states of the cavity and the atoms are strongly coupled by the scattering of pump photons into the cavity and the repeated scattering of cavity photons by the atoms \cite{mivehvar2021cavity}.
+The cavity thus mediates a long-range effective atom-atom interaction.
+For sufficiently strong coupling, self-organization and the Dicke quantum phase transition are triggered \cite{nagy2010dicke,baumann2010dicke,dicke1954coherence,emary2003chaos} together with a softening of a roton-like mode of the atom gas \cite{mottl2012roton}.
+Cavity-induced droplet phases have been studied for an ultracold gas held in an external optical lattice, realizing the extended Bose-Hubbard model.
+Droplets emerge by sign-changing potentials competing with entropy effects \cite{karpov2019crystalline}, or by an interplay of on-site and cavity-induced long-range interactions \cite{karpov2022light}. \\

-In this Letter, we show that the quantum fluctuations of the roton mode give rise to the formation of quantum droplets.
+In this article, we show that the quantum fluctuations of the roton mode give rise to the formation of quantum droplets.
+We show that it is crucial to consider the finite range of the cavity-mediated interaction, which is usually assumed to be infinite.
 The mechanism differs in several aspects from that observed in either a mixture or a dipolar Bose gas.
-In those scenarios, the contact atom-atom interactions are tuned via Feshbach resonances so that the system becomes unstable at the mean-field level and the atomic quantum fluctuations stabilize the macroscopic state, corresponding to either the (D1) or (D2) class of droplet formation.
-For cavity-induced quantum droplets, in contrast, we show that a mean-field stable BEC in a cavity can rather form a quantum droplet for experimentally realistic densities due to destabilizing quantum fluctuations of the cavity mode.
-The competing terms in the effective energy realize the formation of a quantum droplet of type (D3), i.e., $\alpha >0$, $\beta>0$, and $\gamma<-1$.
-By varying the cavity parameters, the properties of the cavity-induced quantum droplet become tunable. \\
+There, the contact atom-atom interactions are tuned via Feshbach resonances so that the system becomes unstable at the mean-field level and the atomic quantum fluctuations stabilize the macroscopic state, corresponding to either (D1) or (D2).
+In contrast, cavity quantum droplets formed in a mean-field stable cavity BEC rather are of type (D3).
+They are formed for experimentally realistic densities due to the impact of quantum fluctuations of the cavity mode.
+The concept developed in this work for the case of the cavity-induced long-range interaction can be applied to a broader class of systems with finite interaction range \cite{companionPaper}.